Provisional Patent Example: Everything You Need to KnowPatent Law ResourcesProvisional Patent

 Alexandria, VA 22313-1450

-If you need help with your provisional patent application, you can post your question or concern on UpCounsel's marketplace.
+If you need help with your provisional patent application, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.